paultakata/On-The-Map/README.md

 # On-The-Map
-Part of my Udacity Nanodegree course work.
+Project 3 of my Udacity iOS Nanodegree course work.

 This app is to demonstrate my newfound knowledge of networking clients and MapKit.
 It also reinforces the UIKit skills gained in previous modules.